itosue/self-introduction/README.md

 =======
 ### [@hideyuki8546](https://github.com/hideyuki8546)

-Hallo.
+Hello.
 I'm Hideyuki, 29 years old.
 I live in Ashiya-city, Hyogo, Japan.
-I just started to learn about Html 5/ CSS/ JavaScript two weeks ago.
+I just started to learn about Html5/CSS/JavaScript in April 2014.
-So I don't know very little about programming.
+So: I know very little about programming.
-But I was very excited thanks to the teacher and members of this class!!!
+But I am very excited thanks to the teacher and members of this class!!!
 I know about "what is open source" "Twitter Bootstrap" for the first time in this class.
-Now I'm glad to got to use bootstrap easily like this (http://geeks.secret.jp/)※this website is just a temporary example.
+Now I'm glad to got to use bootstrap easily like [this](http://geeks.secret.jp/) (this website is just a temporary example).

-I have respect for developers, and I am very happy that it was able to spend time together.
+I have respect for the developers, and I am very happy that I was able to spend time together.
 Thanks.